Tech-Phantoms/Tech-Phantoms/README.md

 ## 💻 Development guidelines

 We are open to contributions.
-On a note, the deployed branch is `master` we will be merging all your contributions to `development` branch.
+On a note, the deployed branch is `master` we will be merging all your contributions to `canary` branch.
 To know more about how we accept contributions, we recommend you to go through Contributing guidelines.

 ## 💻 System Requirements